codekristaps/InsurancePortal/README.md

 # InsurancePortal

-This is one of my side projects that I have creted in C# using .NET and Entiry Framework.
+This is one of my side projects that I have creted in C# using .NET and Entity Framework.

 ### Main page